ibm-cloud-docs/event-notifications/en-create-source.md

 ## Add a generic API source
 {: #en-add-source-generic-API}
-{: step}

-API Sources can not be used to send notifications to out of the box destinations like email and SMS. {: note }
+API Sources cannot be used to send notifications to out of the box destinations like email and SMS. {: note }

 - Go to the `Sources` section of the {{site.data.keyword.en_short}} dashboard.
 - Click `Add` and select `API Source`.